wistia/wistia-open-docs/_posts/player-api.md

 pause()                 | This causes the video player to pause the video if it is currently playing. play()                  | This causes the video player to start (or continue playing from a paused state) playing the video. ready(function)         | This method is only necessary for advanced use cases.
-It lets you run a function as soon as the video is loaded and ready to be played. setEmail(email)         | Associates the email string with this view of the video. state()                 | This returns the current state of the video player: "unknown" (a.k.a not started), "ended", "playing", "paused". time()                  | This returns the viewer's current position in the video (in seconds). time(t)                 | This causes the video player to seek to time specified by the ''t'' parameter (in seconds).
+It lets you run a function as soon as the video is loaded and ready to be played. remove()                | Removes the video from the page and cancels any asynchronous operations. state()                 | This returns the current state of the video player: "unknown" (a.k.a not started), "ended", "playing", "paused". time()                  | This returns the viewer's current position in the video (in seconds). time(t)                 | This causes the video player to seek to time specified by the ''t'' parameter (in seconds).